WyoBio/Wyoming-Computational-Biology-Workshop/05_Batch_Correction.md

     sprintf('%0.3f', et$table$logFC)
   )

-  #create a version of this matrix that is limited to only the *significant* results
+  # Create a version of this matrix that is limited to only the *significant* results
   mat <- mat[as.logical(de),]

-  #add name to the columns of the final matrix
+  # Add name to the columns of the final matrix
   colnames(mat) <- c("Gene", "Gene_Name", "Log10_Pvalue", "Log_fold_change")

   return(mat)